 To compare the searching strategies, let's conduct a PubMed comprehensive search (See Figure 1) to answer Eric's question.
 This is the traditional or typical approach that individuals use if they are not familiar with the Clinical Queries feature.
-Beginning on the PubMed homepage, chewing tobacco cessation is typed into the search box resulting in the retrieval of 1227 citations (Figure 23).
+Beginning on the PubMed homepage, the MeSH term, Tobacco Use Cessation is typed into the search box resulting in the retrieval of 21,774 citations (Figure 25a).
 A disadvantage to conducting this type of search is that you have no idea as to what type of studies you have found, e.g., systematic reviews, RCTs, animal or laboratory studies, personal opinions, etc. In comparison, using a non-mesh term, Chewing Tobacco Cessation only results in 1,426 citations (Figure 25b.) as compared to using the MeSH term.

-Figure 24.
+Figure 26b.
 Results of Limiting the 1,044 Citations for Tobacco Use Cessation AND Smokeless Tobacco to 1 Practice Guideline.

 Your session is about to expire.
 Do you want to continue logged in?